Kinodynamic Task and Motion Planning using VLM-guided and Interleaved Sampling

-With the emergence of large language models (LLMs), a new class of TAMP methods has been proposed.
-These methods leverage the commonsense knowledge and high-level reasoning abilities of pretrained models to generate problem formulation for TAMP \cite{chen2024autotamp}, plausible task sequences \cite{lee2024prime}, or even continuous parameters, such as placing positions, and motion failure reasoning \cite{wang2024llmˆ}.
+With the emergence of large language models (LLMs), a new class of TAMP solvers has been proposed.
+These methods leverage the commonsense knowledge and high-level reasoning abilities of pretrained models to generate problem formulations for TAMP \cite{chen2024autotamp}, plausible task sequences \cite{lee2024prime}, and even continuous parameters, such as placement positions and motion failure reasoning \cite{wang2024llmˆ}.
 However, due to the lack of their 3D spatial understanding, LLMs often struggle with precise motion reasoning and cannot reliably validate whether a plan is geometrically or physically feasible.
 Supplying them with high-dimensional numeric values like 6D poses or motion trajectories yields little benefit \cite{lee2024prime, sharma2023exploring}.
-Furthermore, existing TAMP approaches often ignore inertial or dynamic constraints in the planning environment \cite{donald1993kinodynamic}.
+Furthermore, existing TAMP approaches often ignore inertial or dynamic constraints in the planning environment.
 This motivates the need to incorporate kinodynamic constraints into our framework, ensuring that generated motions are executable in the real world.

-To overcome these limitations, we propose a novel kinodynamic TAMP framework that interleaves sequencing-first and satisfaction-first approaches where task-level decisions and motion validations are coupled at every search-expansion step.
-This is abstracted through a {\it hybrid search tree} representation, where states and actions are grounded with sampled action parameters and immediately validated in simulation.
-An off-the-shelf motion planner and a physics simulator ensure kinodynamic feasibility, such as \eg collisions, kinematics, grasp stability, or object stability.
+To overcome these limitations, we propose a novel kinodynamic TAMP framework that interleaves a sequencing-first and a satisfaction-first approach, coupling task-level decisions and motion validations at every search-expansion step.
+This is abstracted through a {\it hybrid search tree} representation, where states and actions are grounded with sampled action parameters and immediately validated in physics simulation.
+An off-the-shelf motion planner and a physics simulator ensure kinodynamic feasibility, such as \eg collisions, kinematics, grasp stability, and object stability.
 The VLM further evaluates resulting world states to bias exploration toward promising branches and enable backtracking to recover from unexpandable states.
 We validate our approach on two simulated and one real-world manipulation domains with varying problem complexity.
-Our method outperforms a traditional domain-independent TAMP planner \cite{garrett2020pddlstream} and an LLM-based TAMP planner \cite{wang2024llmˆ} in terms of success rates and achieves shorter planning times for complex problems, in contrast to the baselines, which mostly fail.
+Our method outperforms a traditional domain-independent TAMP planner \cite{garrett2020pddlstream} and an LLM-based TAMP planner \cite{wang2024llmˆ} in terms of success rates and achieves shorter planning times on complex problems, whereas the baselines mostly fail.